Second Lieutenant, Pilot

 311th Ferrying Squadron, 27th Air Transport Group

-P-47D Thunderbolt, with serial number 42-75606 took off from Renfrew at 1110 hours on the 29th of December 1943 on at internal flight to Burtonwood.
-At 1130 hours the aircraft flew lower than the surrounding terrain in mist, crashed through 2 lines of trees at Hartfield Farm and into a field, on the Gleniffer Braes, Scotland.
+P-47D Thunderbolt with serial number 42-75606 took off from Renfrew at 1110 hours on the 29th of December 1943 on an internal flight to Burtonwood.
+At 1130 hours the aircraft flew in mist lower than the surrounding terrain and crashed through two lines of trees at Hartfield Farm and into a field on the Gleniffer Braes, Scotland.

+[Note: There is a difference in the date of death of Herman C. Carey.
+On the headstone application form it is 28 December 1943.
+There is a memorial plaque on the place where he crashed in Scotland with the date of 29 December 1943.
 Memorial stone in field between Howwood and Neilston, Renfrewshire, Scotland reads: “Herman Carey killed at this spot 29th December 1943 while flying P-47D Thunderbolt.”
 He was in 311 AAF Ferrying Squadron.
 Crashed while flying from Renfrew Airdrome to Burtonwood in low cloud and heavy mist into plateau, altitude approximately 750 feet.
-Memorial stone located in field 250 yards from Hartfield farm, Hartfield Moss.
+Memorial stone located in field 250 yards from Hartfield farm, Hartfield Moss.]

 –Submitted by Gordon Robertson